Kingsrose is committed to conducting all operations in a sustainable manner.

 - We are working to include key stakeholders in the decision-making process, including the development of stakeholder-led governance frameworks such as working groups.

-Meeting with the Municipality of Narvik in January 2023
+Meeting with the Municipality of Narvik, January 2023.

 Health & Safety